Affiliate Disclosure

 - Physician oversight: Academic programs require board-certified hyperbaric medicine physicians.
 Some commercial facilities are supervised by physicians with limited HBOT-specific training.

 - Equipment: Academic centers use clinical-grade hard chambers at therapeutic pressures.
-Some commercial wellness facilities use soft-shell chambers at 1.3 ATA that are not capable of delivering clinical-grade HBOT.
+Some commercial wellness facilities use soft-shell chambers near 1.3 ATA that cannot deliver clinical-grade HBOT.

 - Insurance integration: Academic programs have established billing relationships with insurers for approved indications.
 Commercial wellness facilities typically operate cash-pay only for off-label applications.